 The following are a few reasons that your bill could be higher than previous bills:

-- Do you ever have to jiggle the handles on your toilets?
+Do you ever have to jiggle the handle on your toilets?
 If so, replace the tank parts, you have a leak.

 Check your toilets for a silent leak.
 Put a couple drops of a dark colored food coloring into the toilet tank.
 DO NOT FLUSH, wait 10-15 minutes, if color appears into the bowl, the tank parts need to be replaced.

 Do you have a water softener?
 Check the regeneration timing to make sure it is not cycling too often or if the unit is malfunctioning.